aaronparker/evergreen/docs/issues.md

 The source code for the update site can be found here: [VideoLAN organization > update.videolan.org > Repository](https://code.videolan.org/VideoLAN.org/update.videolan.org/-/tree/master/vlc).

-### VMwareHorizonClient
+### VMwareHorizonClientAlt

-`VMwareHorizonClient` may not always return the current release - the major version property in the VMware Horizon Client software update data does not use easily sortable versioning.
-This may be fixed in a future release.
-Also see [VMware Horizon Client reporting out of date version](https://github.com/aaronparker/Evergreen/issues/161).

-!!! info "Note"
 `VMwareHorizonClient` returns the Horizon Client in .tar format.
 This the same URL used when the Horizon Client updates itself - you will need to unpack the .tar file to retrieve the executable installer.